 - What attributes best complement my champion, item build, and playstyle?

-Explore each mastery and create your own pages on the League of Legends website.
-Here are some examples:
+Explore and create your own pages on the League of Legends website.
+Here are examples:

 Runes give champions bonus statistics.
 A single rune offers little benefit, but many together have significant impact.

-Runes can be purchased in the Store using IP, and placed in rune pages found in your Summoner profile.
-You are provided with 2 pages, and can purchase more in the Store.
+Purchase runes in the Store with IP, and place them in the 2 rune pages found in your Summoner profile.
+Purchase more pages in the Store.
 Switch between pages during Champion Select.

 |Marks (reds) provide attack damage, attack speed, armor penetration, and magic penetration.||Seals (yellows) provide armor, health, health regeneration, and mana regeneration|

-Primary runes from each category provide the best values of their statistic.
-Secondary runes provide statistics from another category, but in lesser amounts than their primary counterparts.
-For example, compare Greater Seal of Armor and Greater Glyph of Armor.
+Primary runes from each category provide the best stat values.
+Secondary runes provide stats from different categories in lesser amounts than their primary counterparts.
+For example, compare a Greater Seal of Armor with a Greater Glyph of Armor.

-Runes can only be placed into their corresponding rune page slots.
-A rune page contains 9 slots for marks, seals, and glyphs, but only 3 slots for quintessences.
+Runes can only be placed into their matching category slots.
+There are 9 slots each for marks, seals, and glyphs, and 3 slots for quintessences.

-Players will usually specialize a rune page for a role or champion.
-Always choose stats that will most benefit your champion.
-Most players find it optimal to make well-rounded rune pages that grant 3-5 different kinds of statistics.
+Specialize pages for a role or champion, and choose the most beneficial stats.
+Most players make well-rounded rune pages that grant 3-5 different stats.

-You have a choice between flat or scaling runes.
-Flat runes give an unchanging base value of their statistic and give champions the strongest early start, while scaling runes give stats-per-level, and are weak early, but more powerful later.
+You can choose between flat or scaling runes.
+Flat runes give an unchanging value for a strong early start.
+Scaling runes give stats-per-level, and are weak early, but powerful later.
 Flat runes are considered safer, while scaling are riskier with bigger payoff.

 You can go a long way with your first two pages.
-I recommend starting out by using one page to maximize magical damage, and the other to maximize physical damage.
+I recommend using one for magical damage, and the other for physical damage.
 For both pages, use:

-- 9 Greater Seal of Armor to mitigate the physical damage from basic attacks and minions you'll face, both of which are significant threats early in the game no matter what champions you are facing.
+- 9 Greater Seal of Armor to mitigate the physical damage from minion and champion attacks, which are significant threats early in the game no matter who you are facing.

-- 9 Greater Glyph of Magic Resist for a little extra protection against magic damage, especially since most champions don't gain MR per level.
+- 9 Greater Glyph of Magic Resist for extra protection against magic damage, since most champions don't gain MR per level.